nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Updating last met : `met`

-Updates the last met date you had with your client.
+You can update the last met date you had with your client with `met`.

 Format: `met INDEX l/DATE`